gordon-cs/gordon-360-api/README.md

 `api/memberships/activity/:id/group-admin` Get the memberships of the group admin (displayed as "Group Contacts") for the activity with activity code `id`.

+`api/memberships/activity/:id/followers` Get the number of followers of an activity with activity code `id`.

+`api/memberships/activity/:id/members` Get the number of members of an activity with activity code `id`.

+`api/memberships/activity/:id/followers/:sess_cde` Get the number of followers of an activity with activity code `id` in session `:sess_cde`.

+`api/memberships/activity/:id/members/:sess_cde` Get the number of members of an activity with activity code `id` in session `:sess_cde`.

 `api/memberships/student/:id` Get the memberships of the student with student id `id`.

 ##### POST